DonJayamanne/pythonVSCode/src/test/datascience/extensionapi/exampleextension/ms-ai-tools-test/README.md

 1. Run npm install
 1. Run npm run package
 1. Install the VSIX created
-1. Debug or run the ms-ai-tools.jupyter package
+1. Debug or run the ms-toolsai.jupyter package
 1. Pick the 'Specify local or remote Jupyter server for connections'
 1. This extension should then load and show the 'Azure Compute' entry in the picker that opens.